Bhumman Shah: Career

 Baba Bhumman Shah travelled from village to village to preach his message of love, peaceful coexistence, universal brotherhood, religious-tolerance and equality.
 He had followers from many denominations including Hindus, Sikhs and Muslims.

 Baba also visited the Dargah of Sufi Saint Baba Farid, Golden Temple at Amritsar, and numerous other, Muslim, Sikh and Hindu shrines during his religious itineraries.
 At village Kutub-Kot, which later became renowned as Dera Baba Bhumman Shah, Baba permanently established the maryada of Kirtan and free kitchen (Langar).

 Baba was also a very dedicated Sikh of Guru Gobind Singh.
 It is told that once, Dashmesh Guru and his Sikh followers were going to Nili Bar when they visited Baba Bhumman Shah and took Langar at the Dera; pleased with Shah's noble mission, Gobind Singh blessed him that his Langar would continue to grow with no shortage of any kind.

 Baba's life work can be seen to be around harmony and oneness.
+After carrying out his religious mission for well over 50 years, Baba died in 1762 CE.
+He was succeeded by Mahant Nirmal Chand, who continued his work.